-- 4. To examine histograms of the imputed and transformed input variables, select the Regression node.
+- 4. To examine histograms of the imputed and transformed input variables, right-click the Regression node and select Update.
+In the diagram workspace, select the Regression node.
 In the Properties Panel, scroll down to view the Train properties, and click on the ellipses that represent the value of Variables.
-The Variables Reg window opens. - a.
-Select all variables that have the prefix LOG.
-Click Explore, and then click OK in the confirmation window that opens.
-The Explore window opens.
+The Variables Reg window appears. - a.
+Select all variables that have the prefix LG10.
+Click Explore.
+The Explore window appears.